Habeeb-marcus/Introduction-to-Github/index.md

 The process of merging new code modifications into the main project repository is known as pull requests (PR).
 You must have completed the whole process of making changes to the source code and committing your modifications before submitting a pull request.

-1. In the terminal, hold down cmd/ctrl + click on the link that says make a pull request.
+1. In the terminal, hold down cmd/ctrl + click on the link that says make a Pull request.

 ![](assets/pr.png)

-2. After clicking the link above to open the github repository in your browser, then click the 'Compare & pull request' option.
+2. After clicking the link above to open the github repository in your browser, then click the 'Compare & Pull request' option.

 ![](assets/clickPr.png)